Ranks and insignia of the other ranks of the British Army: 1881–1915

 Regimental quartermaster sergeants remained at the rank of staff sergeant, 1st class, and their badge of rank was four chevrons pointing upwards topped by an eight-pointed star.
 Staff sergeants, 2nd class, included troop sergeant majors (in cavalry troops); battery sergeant majors and battery quartermaster sergeants (in the artillery); company sergeant majors (in the engineers); and colour sergeants (in the infantry).
 Their badge of rank was three downward pointing chevrons below a crown.
 Around the same time, trumpet majors, drum majors, bugle majors and pipe majors were reduced from staff sergeant, 2nd class, to sergeant rank, and their titles accordingly changed to sergeant trumpeter, sergeant drummer, sergeant bugler and sergeant piper.
 Their titles would not be restored to the -major style until 1928.
 Sergeants/lance sergeants, corporals, and 2nd corporals/bombardiers/lance corporals continued to wear a three-bar, two-bar and one-bar chevron respectively.
 Privates (and their equivalents) and boys continued to wear no badges of rank.

 In 1887 warrant officer bandmasters adopted a lyre below a crown as their badge of rank, and troop sergeant majors in the cavalry were redesignated as squadron sergeant majors in the 1890s.
 In 1901 staff sergeant majors, 1st class, ASC and conductors AOC (successors to the conductors of supplies/stores, formerly without a badge of rank) began to wear a crown in a wreath as their rank insignia.
 Staff sergeant majors, 1st class, in the Army Pay Corps followed in 1904, whilst sub-conductors in the Army Ordnance Corps took the crown as their badge of rank.
 (Note: Both the Commissariat and Transport Corps and Ordnance Store Corps (and their successor corps) had staff sergeants, 1st class, who were assistants to the conductors.
 They were promoted to warrant officers with the title of staff sergeant major in 1889 (not to be confused with staff sergeant majors, 1st class).
 In 1896 staff sergeant majors in the Army Ordnance Corps were retitled sub-conductors.)
 With the accession of Edward VII in 1901, he selected a Tudor Crown design to replace all other crown designs in use, and in 1902 khaki service dress was adopted, with badges of rank to be worn on both arms on service dress from 1904.
 By 1907, both brass and worsted badges of rank were being worn on service dress.
 Army order 323 of October 1913 reorganised infantry battalions from eight companies to four, leaving two colour sergeants in each new company.
-In 1914, the senior of the pair was appointed to the new appointment of company sergeant major and the junior to that of company quartermaster sergeant.
+In 1914, the senior of the pair was appointed to the new infantry position of company sergeant major and the junior to that of company quartermaster sergeant.